How to Design Bathroom Sanitary Piping in Revit MEP: Adding Toilets, Pipes, and Urinals

 Learn More

-I'm going to do inherent elevation.
+I'm going to do inherit elevation.
 Come here, 45 off and over.
 And it doesn't want to give me the connector.

 I could connect to the connector here if I really wanted to and hit OK.
 Let's see what happens.
 It doesn't want to do it right now.

-Probably because let me go ahead and let's try retrying this.
-And here in elevation, you probably just come straight off this, too.
+Probably because—let me go ahead and let's try retrying this.
+Inherit elevation—you probably just come straight off this, too.
 Let's see if it wants to do it.

 So pipe here, here.
 Oops.
-And here at elevation here.
+Inherit elevation here.

-Here, here, here, and here at elevation.
+Here, here, here, and inherit elevation.
 And we can always adjust these later on.
 So I'm just kind of getting the pipes in there for right now.

-And here at elevation.
-The automatic connection, I have found that it doesn't work very well.
+Inherit elevation.
+The automatic connection—I have found that it doesn't work very well.
 We'll talk about connecting fixtures and stuff in here soon, but it doesn't tend to work terribly well.

-I think I forgot to do inherent elevation there.
+I think I forgot to do inherit elevation there.
 So I think I'm getting some extra fittings because it's having to do a little bit more work.
 There we go.

-Tab select.
-So I've kind of found that this is the best way to do these kinds of things, is just get the pipes run to where they're going to be.
+Tab-select.
+So I've kind of found that this is the best way to do these kinds of things—just get the pipes run to where they're going to be.
 I know that we need to connect them in eventually, but a lot of times getting those squared away right off the bat can be rough.

 And then I can kind of select this and I can move this down just so I can get in the right location.
 Boom, boom, boom.
 Cool.

 Let's do the other side.
-So I'm going to pipe four inch, eighth inch slope inherent elevation.
+So I'm going to pipe four-inch, eighth-inch slope, inherit elevation.
 Same kind of thing here.

-So pipe inherent elevation slope up because we're going away.
-Again, I'm just going to kind of go ahead and get these drawn in and then we'll adjust the specific location of them later on.
-Sometimes I found with Revit MEP, I'm just going to cancel.
+So pipe, inherit elevation, slope up because we're going away.
+Again, I'm just going to kind of go ahead and get these drawn in, and then we'll adjust the specific location of them later on.
+Sometimes I’ve found with Revit MEP, I'm just going to cancel.

 So you'll kind of work on the workflow.
 The connector on this should be a little bit smaller.
 What is this out?
 Let's see here.